 Distinctive Features.
-The biennial study tour in England, directed by regular department faculty in fall semesters, combines the study of literature with a program of travel to literary and cultural centers.
-During the period of residential study students concentrate on well-known English writers with some attention given to emerging and less-remembered voices.
-They also attend theatre productions in Edinburgh, London, and Stratford-upon-Avon, as well as learn about the historical contexts and local cultures in which great British literature has been written.
+The biennial study tour in the British Isles, directed by regular department faculty in fall semesters, combines the study of literature with a program of travel to literary and cultural centers.
+During the period of residential study students concentrate on well-known British writers with attention given to emerging and less-remembered voices.
+They also attend theatre productions in Edinburgh, London, and Stratford-upon-Avon, as well as learn about the historical contexts and local cultures in which British literature has been written.
 Additionally, students visit important historic and cultural sites.
-Past locations have included Oxford, Canterbury, York, Birmingham, and the Lake District of the Romantic poets.
+Past locations have included Oxford, Canterbury, York, Birmingham, Ireland, and the Lake District of the Romantic poets.